wp-plugins/shipworks-e-commerce-bridge/readme.txt

 2. The ShipWorks software with a fiew orders downloaded from the site.

 == Changelog ==

+= 3.4.5 =
+Fixed bug on downloadable function / could skip some orders

 = 3.4.1 =
 All orders are download, even canceled order